 In every Sheriff's sale of real property, the purchaser, immediately following the acceptance of bid, shall deposit via cashier's check, payable to the Sheriff, ten percent (10%) of the amount of such accepted bid, but in no event less than \$1,000.00 up to a maximum of \$10,000.00.
 All money in excess of the required deposit will be applied toward the purchase price of the property.
-The purchaser shall be required to pay interest on said unpaid balance at ten percent (10%) per annum from the date of confirmation of the sale to the date of payment of the balance, unless the balance is paid within eight (8) business days from the date of confirmation of the proceeds of the sale in the proper order of priority.
+The purchaser shall be required to pay interest on said unpaid balance at ten percent (10%) per annum from the date of confirmation of the sale to the date of payment of the balance, unless the balance is paid within eight (8) business days from the date of confirmation of sale.
+Any interest received shall be distributed by the Sheriff to the parties entitled to distribution of the proceeds of the sale in the proper order of priority.
 The provisions of this paragraph shall not be applicable when the purchaser is the plaintiff or in tax foreclosure cases for non-payment of real estate taxes.